Henri Curiel: Political career in Egypt

 In 1939 Curiel, his brother Raoul and Georges Henein launched Don Quichotte, a French language communist weekly.
 In 1943 he founded the communist Egyptian Movement for National Liberation (HAMETU) which in 1947 became the Democratic Movement for National Liberation (HADETU).
 He was repeatedly arrested, along with many other communists.
 Despite his Egyptian citizenship, he was forced to emigrate in 1950.
 Curiel settled in France and led a circle of Jewish communist emigres from Egypt known as the "Rome Group".

 The Democratic Movement for National Liberation was an active participant in the 1952 revolution led by the free officers and Gamal Abdel Nasser.
-The revolutionary council and the free officers had many members from HADETU; the most eminent of these were Khaled Mohy el din, Yousef Sedeek and Ahmed Hamroush.
+The revolutionary council and the free officers had many members from HADETU; the most eminent of these were Khaled Mohieddin, Yousef Seddik and Ahmed Hamroush.

 Anti-colonial activism in Paris

 Curiel worked for the Jeanson network which supported the Front de Libération Nationale (FLN) during the Algerian War (1954–62).
 He was arrested by the French security services in 1960.
 Curiel was a founder of "Solidarité", a support group for various anti-colonial and opposition movements in the Third World (in particular Africa and Latin America), such as the African National Congress (ANC).

 Beginning in the 1950s, Curiel initiated meetings in Europe between Israeli and Arab left-wing groups and individuals, working towards a resolution of the Arab-Israeli conflict.
 Participants in such meetings included Emile Habibi, Amos Kenan, members of Maki and of the Sudanese and Iraqi Communist Parties, and others.
 In 1976 he initiated contacts with Israeli and Palestinian representatives willing to negotiate a mutual recognition.
 Several meetings, later known as the "Paris talks", were organized.

 Under the chairmanship of Pierre Mendès France, they included Issam Sartawi, adviser to Yasser Arafat; and Uri Avnery and Mattityahu Peled, members of the Israeli Council for Israeli-Palestinian Peace (ICIPP).

 On 21 June 1976, Georges Suffert published an article in Le Point naming Curiel as the "head of the terrorist support network", connected with the KGB.
 He was put under house arrest in Digne, an administrative measure that was lifted once the accusation was demonstrated to be untrue.

 An American CIA report from 1981 (a Special National Intelligence Estimate) said that Curiel's organization "has provided support to a wide variety of Third World leftist revolutionary organizations", including "false documents, financial aid, and safehaven before and after operations, as well as some illegal training in France in weapons and explosives."